Wooonster/SIT313-Final/README.md

 ## Introduction

-This project was created by Fangzhou Wang for the final task of course SIT313 and is, therfore, private to everyone except my teachers.
+This project was created by Wonster Wang for the final task of course SIT313 and is, therfore, private to everyone except my teachers.

 This project is made using `React.js` and `Node.js` with `HTML/CSS`.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).